-This tranche is designated exclusively for investments within the scope of the Raiffeisen Banking Group's sustainable asset management.
+This unit class is designated exclusively for investments within the scope of the Raiffeisen Banking Group's sustainable asset management.

-Currency Minimum investment Management fee Distribution amount annual remuneration EUR none up to 1 % of the fund annually (A) or none assets
+Currency Minimum investment amount Management fee annual remunera- tion Distribution EUR none up to 1% of the fund assets annually (A) or none

-If it should be determined at any specific time that tranche SZ has been or is purchased or held by another investor, the management company reserves the right to charge the investor separately for the management fee for tranche R or to convert the affected tranche SZ units into tranche R units.
+If it should be determined at any specific time that unit class SZ has been or is purchased or held by another investor, the management company reserves the right to charge the investor separately for the management fee for unit class R or to convert the affected unit class SZ units into unit class R units.